clojure-lsp/lsp4clj/README.md

 ### Testing

-A client is in many ways like a server—it also sends requests and notifications and receives responses.
-That is, LSP's flavor of JSON-RPC is bi-directional.
+A client is in many ways like a server—it also sends and receives requests and notifications and receives responses.
+That is, LSP uses JSON-RPC as a bi-directional protocol.
 As such, you may be able to use some of lsp4clj's tools to build a mock client for testing.
 See `integration.client` in `clojure-lsp` for one such example.

 You may also find `lsp4clj.server/chan-server` a useful alternative to `stdio-server`.
 This server reads and writes off channels, instead of stdio streams.
 See `lsp4clj.server-test` for many examples of interacting with such a server.

 ## Caveats

 You must not print to stdout while a `stdio-server` is running.
 This will corrupt its output stream and clients will receive malformed messages.
 To protect a block of code from writing to stdout, wrap it with `lsp4clj.server/discarding-stdout`.
 The `receive-notification` and `receive-request` multimethods are already protected this way, but tasks started outside of these multimethods need this protection added.
-See https://github.com/clojure-lsp/lsp4clj/issues/1 for future work on avoiding this problem.
+Consider using a `lsp4clj.server/socket-server` to avoid this problem.

 ## Known lsp4clj users